commons-app/commons-app-documentation/Developer-workflow.md

 4. As you're working on your change, be sure to follow the [[code style guidelines|code style]]

+5. Test your change.
+If the feature involves uploading pictures, either upload good picture that you take yourself, or ask us on the mailing list: We can send you dozens of good pictures that are not yet on Commons.

-5. If you give up working on an issue leave a comment to let people know it's unassigned.
+6. If you give up working on an issue leave a comment to let people know it's unassigned.
 It might also be helpful to explain what challenges you faced so future contributors get a head-start working on it.

 ## Submitting a change